KILLERTIAN/Random-Background-GENERATOR/README.md

 # Random-Background-GENERATOR

-This Webpage is built using a tutorial available in YoutTube
+This Webpage is built using a tutorial available in YouTube

 Link:- https://killertian.github.io/Random-Background-GENERATOR/